patrickbucher/rust-reboot/diary.md

+# Day 4 (2025-07-08)

+No progress on the Brown Book today; I only had time to work on the first two puzzles of _Rust Brain Teasers_, which I bought a while ago but never bothered to read.

 # Day 3 (2025-07-07)

 Today, I'm working through chapter 4 of the Brown Book, which is about _ownership_.
 A few notes: